Many features of this site require JavaScript. Learn how to enable javascript.

 All firms that rely on intellectual property rights face increasing challenges.
 Standard setting and patent pool issues have become part and parcel of licensing formation, disputes and IP litigation.
 Probably no other area of antitrust law involves so many high-profile government and litigation disputes.
 The law is continually evolving.
 Our attorneys have substantial experience representing clients in matters relating to antitrust risks arising from actual or potential misuse of intellectual property rights, how standards are agreed upon, and how patent pools are formed to license the patents necessary to practice applicable standards.

-Unfair Competition in Advertising and Selling
+Unfair Competition in Advertising & Selling

-Consumers have to be convinced to buy products.
 Advertising and sales campaigns raise a host of trade regulation issues.
 Promotional programs run in cooperation with dealers must be administered fairly.
 Advertising and sales presentations must be substantiated and not deceptive or unfair.
 Consumer promotions like sweepstakes and contests must comply with both federal and state laws.

 We have prosecuted and defended claims of false advertising, unfair competition, product disparagement and grey marketing under federal and state law.
 Our attorneys understand both the technical and practical application of the laws regulating advertising allowances and other merchandising payments and services.